-Athletics is an excellent and fun way to stay in shape.
-Whether you're a beginner, like to jog occasionally, or a competitive athlete, our club welcomes and caters for all!
+Athletics is a fun way to stay in shape, meet new people and show your competitive side.
+Whether you are a beginner or elite, our club welcomes and caters for all!
 The vast range of events open for athletes to try include cross-country, mountain running, distance running, sprinting, jumps, and throws.
-We as a club have grown over the years into a mixture of High Performance and Recreational Running.
-We have athletes across all levels, from the Olympics to the Dangan trail runners, we are a club for everyone.
+As a club, we have grown over the years to encompass both High Performance and Recreational Running.
+Our club is made up of athletes of all levels, from Dangan trail runners to Olympians.

-We have many achievements in both the sprinting and distance disciplines.
-Matt Lockett works passionately with the distance runners, and is highly commended for his commitment.
-Brendan Glynn works tirelessly with the sprinters, coaching them always to higher levels.
-Owen Scully has recently joined our coaching team and is working alongside and guiding new athletes in our development team to become the best athletes they can be.
+The club has a history of success in both sprinting and distance disciplines.
+Matt Lockett is the passionate coach and mentor to the distance runners and is highly commended for his commitment.
+Brendan Glynn works tirelessly with the sprinters.
+Owen Scully has recently joined our coaching team and guides new athletes in our development team towards achieving their potential.

-Make sure to follow NUIG Athletics Club on Facebook and Instagram to keep up to date on training, events and competitions!
+Make sure to follow University of Galway Athletics Club on Facebook and Instagram to keep up to date on training, events and competitions!
 Athletics offers those interested the chance to challenge and enhance themselves on and off the field.
-So try and see for yourself!
+Join us at training and find out for yourself!

 Link to Facebook Page: https://www.facebook.com/NUIGAC/ https://www.instagram.com/nuigathletics/